 Some women rarely sleep through the night – waking up between 2 and 4 AM, running through their to-do list, and then crash and burn mid-afternoon between 2 and 4 PM.
 That was me for years!
 Other women are tired but feel wired, so winding down to fall asleep can take hours!
 Lastly, some women can fall asleep anytime, anywhere – but they’re exhausted and need high-octane coffee to stop from dragging through each day.

-If this sounds like you, keep reading!
-You’ll not only learn a 3 Step Plan to Better Sleep, you’ll discover how to sleep according to your genetics!
+If any of these sleep scenarios sound like you, keep reading!
+You’ll not only learn a 3 Step Plan to Better Sleep, but you’ll also discover my favorite sleep supplement and how to sleep better according to your genetics.

 Before I work out, I never want to work out.
 I just do it because I know it’s foundational for my health, including quality sleep.
 Studies show you want to “Run and Hit the Weights” to sleep better.
 Cardio strengthens your heart and lungs.
 Resistance training strengthens your muscles and bones.
 Both improve your sleep!

 P.S.
-Isagenix Sleep Support & Renewal Spray is my favorite sleep supplement.
+Isagenix Sleep Support & Renewal is my favorite sleep supplement.
 I take 2-3 sprays before bed every night.
 The sustained-release melatonin, combined with the proprietary nutrient complex of L-theanine, tart cherry, lemon balm, chamomile, and valerian root extract, helps me fall asleep and stay asleep.
 For me, that translates into better mental clarity, cognitive function, and overall brain health daily.†

 †This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.